Vilnius College

-Vilnius University of Applied Sciences (Vilniaus kolegija) or VIKO is a Lithuanian vocational university (kolegija), established on upon reorganizing three higher schools in Vilnius: Schools of Electronics, Economics and Commerce.
-It is the largest university of applied sciences in Lithuania, hosting 6,793 students and ~460 teaching staff (according to October 2015 data).
-Vilnius University of Applied Sciences is the best rated vocational university (kolegija) in Lithuania.
+Vilnius College (Vilniaus kolegija or VIKO) is a public education institution providing non-university higher education located in Vilnius, Lithuania.
+It was established on upon reorganizing three higher schools in Vilnius: Schools of Electronics, Economics and Commerce.
+It is the largest higher education institution in Lithuania, hosting about 6500 students and about 560 teaching staff (according to October 2025 data).
+Vilnius College is the best rated vocational higher education institution in Lithuania.